FLARE: Fusing Language Models and Collaborative Architectures for Recommender Enhancement: Method

 \subsection{Training}

-We train our model using MLM loss by masking items in the user's sequence with 15\% probability, ensuring that at least one item is masked.
+We train \flare using the MLM loss by masking items in the user's sequence with 15\% probability, ensuring that at least one item is masked.
 For the total loss, we use a weighted sum of MLM loss and the ID-Text contrastive loss:

-controlled by the hyper-parameter $\alpha$, which we found setting $\alpha=0.5$ yielded optimal results.
-For the contrastive loss, we utilize a softmax temperature of $\tau = 0.3$ and softmax additive margin term of $m = 0.2$.
+controlled by the hyper-parameter $\alpha$, which we found $\alpha=0.5$ yielded optimal results.
+For the contrastive loss, we use a softmax temperature $\tau = 0.3$ and softmax additive margin term $m = 0.2$.